EliahKagan/palgoviz/basics/sll.md

 hashed, or the attempt to insert the would have failed.

-As detailed in "Weak reference equality comparison semantics" above, a `ref.weakref` object that has ever has `hash` called on it remembers its hash code and returns it on all future calls to `hash`, even if its referent has be collected.
+As detailed in "Weak reference equality comparison semantics" above, a `ref.weakref` object that has ever had `hash` called on it remembers its hash code and returns it on all future `hash` calls, even if its referent has been collected.
 So when the `WeakValueTable`'s underlying `dict` calls `hash` on the key, the result is the same as before.

 #### Do our keys compare equal to themselves?

-This is not actually required, because so long as an object's `hash` is consistent, `dict` actually support finding the same object, even if the object is not equal to itself!
-That is, it checks with `is` as well as with `==`.
-It's designed this way to support the one defensible case of non-self-equality: floating-point [NaN](https://en.wikipedia.org/wiki/NaN) objects, such as `math.nan`.
+As stated above in "Weak reference equality comparison semantics," weak references that refer to the same object are always equal, even after the object has been collected.
+A weak reference certainly refers to the same object it refers to.
+So it is equal to itself.
+Thus a key's `value` weakref is equal to itself, and its `next_node` weakref is equal to itself.
+So the key is equal to itself.

-Also, our keys do compare equal to themselves.
-This happens when the `value` weakref equals itself and he `next_node` weakref equals itself.
-As stated in "Weak reference equality comparison semantics," a `weakref.ref` object is always equal to itself, even if its referent has been collected.
+(Furthermore, as a key in a `dict`, it's actually sufficient for the searching key to be the same object as the stored key.
+So long as the `hash` selects the correct bucket, a `dict` always finds a key that is the same object as the key being searched for, even in the pathological situation that it is not equal to itself!
+That is, it checks with `is` as well as `==`.
+The `dict` type is designed that way to support the one defensible usage of non-self-equality: floating-point [NaN](https://en.wikipedia.org/wiki/NaN) objects, such as `math.nan`.)

 #### Do our keys compare *un*equal to all other keys?